flatironinstitute/finufft/docs/tutorial/contft.rst

 .. _contft:

-Efficient evaluation of continuous Fourier transforms
+Efficient evaluation of (continuous) Fourier transforms
 ======================================================================

+Say you want to evaluate the
+continous (as opposed to discrete)
-Say you want to evaluate the *continuous Fourier transform* (FT) of a given function, but you do not know the analytic formula for the FT.
+Fourier *transform* (FT) of a
+given function, but you do not know the analytic formula for the FT.
 You need a numerical method.
 It is common to assume that the FFT is the right tool to do this,